LumiSage/CEN-524-ML-FUNDAMENTALS-II-ASSIGNMENT-IT-MODEL-/README.md

-# CEN523 Assignment Report by OYEBOWALE EMMANUEL 20CJ027487
+# CEN523 Assignment Report by** OYEBOWALE EMMANUEL 20CJ027487**

 ## A. Problem Background

-During my 400-level IT, I served as a DevOps Engineer at Conclase Consultings where I worked with developers to manage version control, deploy code to cloud platforms, implement CI/CD pipelines, and monitor running applications.
+During my 400-level IT, I served as a DevOps Engineer at **Conclase Consulting**s where I worked with developers to manage version control, deploy code to cloud platforms, implement CI/CD pipelines, and monitor running applications.

 For this assignment, I modeled the task of **monitoring system reliability** based on:
 - Deployment frequency